Open central unrounded vowel

 It is usual to use plain for an open central vowel and, if needed, for an open front vowel.
+Ad hoc barred has also been used.
 Sinologists may use the letter (small capital A).
-The IPA has voted against officially adopting this symbol in 1976, 1989, and 2012.
+The IPA has repeatedly voted against officially adopting this symbol: in 1976, 1989, and 2012.

 Features

 This often subsumes open (low) front vowels, because the tongue does not have as much flexibility in positioning as it does for the close (high) vowels; the difference between an open front vowel and an open back vowel is equal to the difference between a close front and a close central vowel, or a close central and a close back vowel.

 Occurrence

 Most languages have some form of an unrounded open vowel.
 Because the IPA uses a for both front and central unrounded open vowels, it is not always clear whether a particular language uses the former or the latter.
 However, there may not actually be a difference.
 (See Vowel.)